 How has Tresiba been studied?

 All of the studies measured the level of a substance in the blood called glycosylated haemoglobin (HbA1c), which is the percentage of haemoglobin in the blood attached to glucose.
 HbA1c gives an indication of how well the blood glucose is controlled.
-Three of the studies lasted one year, while six of the studies lasted six months.
+Studies lasted for six months or one year.

 What benefit has Tresiba shown during the studies?

-The studies showed that Tresiba was at least as effective as other long-acting insulins in controlling blood glucose levels in patients with type-1 and type-2 diabetes, and more effective than sitagliptin in patients with type-2 diabetes.
-Across the studies, the average reduction in HbA1c levels with Tresiba treatment was 0.6% in patients with type-1 diabetes and 1.2% in patients with type-2 diabetes.
+The studies showed that Tresiba was at least as effective as other long acting insulins in controlling blood glucose levels in patients with type 1 and type 2 diabetes, and more effective than sitagliptin in patients with type 2 diabetes.
+Across the studies, the average reduction in HbA1c levels with Tresiba treatment was 0.6 percentage points in patients with type 1 diabetes and 1.2 points in patients with type 2 diabetes.

 What is the risk associated with Tresiba?

 The most frequently reported side effect during treatment with Tresiba (which may affect more than 1 in 10 people) is hypoglycaemia (low blood glucose levels).

 Why has Tresiba been approved?